The ultimate guide to FedRamp

-FedRAMP is a federal risk and authorization management program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services used by the United States federal government.
+FedRAMP is the US Federal Risk and Authorization Management Program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services used by the United States federal government.
 It was developed in response to the Obama administration’s cloud-first policy, which sought to increase the use of cloud computing in government.

 These documents outline the security requirements for cloud services, including the use of encryption, data protection, and access control.
 The security requirements are designed to ensure that the cloud service provider is able to protect the data of the federal government and its citizens.